Maniabhishek/Design-Pattern/BasicOopsConcept/oops.md

 2. Encapsulation
 > Encapsulation is the technique used to implement abstraction in object-oriented programming.
 Encapsulation is used for access restriction to class members and methods.
 Access modifier keywords are used for encapsulation in object oriented programming.
 For example, encapsulation in java is achieved using private, protected and public keywords.
 3. Polymorphism
 > Polymorphism is the concept where an object behaves differently in different situations.
-There are two types of polymorphism - compile time polymorphism and runtime polymorphism. (method overloading and method overrinding)
+There are two types of polymorphism - compile time polymorphism and runtime polymorphism. (method overloading and method overriding)
 4. Inheritance
 > Inheritance is the object-oriented programming concept where an object is based on another object.
 Inheritance is the mechanism of code reuse.
 The object that is getting inherited is called the superclass and the object that inherits the superclass is called a subclass.